AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-01-0.md

 - When downloading temporary files for a map with a baseline during publishing for a preset, the `metadata.xml` file incorrectly references the `versionPath` instead of the `dampath`.(GUIDES-29815)
 - When creating or editing a topic that includes a citation, if the Author field is not added in the citation dialog, the PDF is not generated.
 (GUIDES-37934)
 - The CSS file (`rhdefault.css`) gets incorrectly applied to the PDF template despite no CSS being referenced, causing missing CSS file error logs.(GUIDES-31752)
-- For an output preset, the search filter functionality is not working in AEM Assets for DITAVAL filtering, as the corresponding files are not being displayed when the DITAVAL filter is selected.
-(GUIDES-35418)

 ## Platform

-- When attempting to save a topic or map, the operation may intermittently fail with a 'Failed to save file' error, particularly during intensive asset processing tasks or translation workflows running in the background.
+- When attempting to save a topic or map, the operation may intermittently fail with a **Failed to save file** error, particularly during intensive asset processing tasks or translation workflows running in the background.
 (GUIDES-37837)
 - Using `scope="external"` for a reference to DAM content within a topic or map causes the asset's relative path to be substituted with a GUID.
 (GUIDES-38783)

 ## Reports